abadid/cmsc424-spring2023/project2/README.md

 </br>

 **Q1 (5pt)**.
-A flight has flown on a certain day if the flewon table contains at least one entry with the same flightid on the given date.
+A flight has flown on a certain day if the `flewon` table contains at least one entry with the same `flightid` on the given date.
 Write a query that uses an outer join to list all the flights that did not fly on August 5, 2016.
 Output Column: `flightid`.
 Order By: `flightid`.

 **Q2 (5pt)**.
 Write a query to find the percentage participation of United Airlines in each airport, relative to the other airlines.
- 6. Write a query to find the percentage participation of United Airlines in each airport, relative to the other airlines.
 One instance of participation in an airport is defined as a flight (EX.
 UA101) having a source or dest of that airport.
 If UA101 leaves BOS and arrives in FLL, that adds 1 to United's count for each airport.
 This means that if UA has 1 in BOS, AA has 1 in BOS, DL has 2 in BOS, and SW has 3 in BOS, the query returns:

 	| airport 		                                  | participation
 	| General Edward Lawrence Logan International   	  | .14

 Output: (airport_name, participation).
-Order: Participation in descending order, airport name
+Order: Participation in descending order, airport name.

 Note:

 1. The airport column must be the full name of the airport <br />
 1. The participation percentage is rounded to 2 decimals, as shown above <br />
 1. You do not need to confirm that the flights actually occur by referencing the flewon table.
 This query is only concerned with flights that exist in the flights table.